alleyinteractive/fm-overlays/README.md

 #### Targeting

 Targeting allows the user to target an overlay to a specific page, taxonomy or tag.
-Targeting an overlay drastically increases it's priority, explained in detail within [priority systems](### Priority Sytems).
+Targeting an overlay drastically increases its priority, explained in detail within [priority systems](### Priority Sytems).

 ### Priority System

-Each overlay has a display priority point value calculated from it's conditional settings and menu order.
+Each overlay has a display priority point value calculated from its conditional settings and menu order.
 Each Overlay Priorities are used to determine what overlay should display when more than one is found targeting the current screen.
 Each overlay's priority is tallied up and the one with the highest value is then displayed.

 #### Point Breakdown